UberNick/360iDev2018/MakingAnalyticsInteresting.md

 ### And We Animated

-Animate ***all the things***
+Animate ***all the things***.
+Animations are always sexy, but beware of pitfalls.
+It has to make sense.

-Pitfalls: don't take too long to complete a single animation, and make sure they're super smooth.
+Pitfalls: don't take too long to complete a single animation, and make sure they're **super** smooth.
+It can't take away from the experience at all.

+Warning: Animating takes a lot of time and iterations to get right.
+Think how much you value sleep before jumping in.

+### Native

+It's all native.
+There's no way to do what they did using a framework like React Native.
+They wanted to.
+They tried.
+People ask all the time.

+They're not the only ones.
+Non-native is great, especially in early stages.
+But it's hard, very hard, to get that smooth flow to work right not-native.

+### Guest Mode

+You can download the app and run it in "demo mode" so you can try it (and not show real data).

+### Takeaways

+* Need NOT Want

+Look at what the users need, not want.
+They said they "wanted" to see their data, but really they just needed their questions answered.

+* Single path to a solution

+* Iterate

+There's no real cost to (reasonable) iterating.

+* Make it pretty (but also useful)

+Pretty without getting in the way.

+* Animate if you don't like sleep.